Wendi-L/ParaSiF_FEniCS_Solver_Update/README.md

 * thirdParty

-It containes the MUI code (v1.2 with some modifications on the Python wrapper to reduce the memory requirement during the compile stage) and dependencies of MUI (Eigen & pybind11).
+It contains the MUI code (v1.2 with some modifications on the Python wrapper to reduce the memory requirement during the compile stage) and dependencies of MUI (Eigen & pybind11).

 * single_run